Vida = animal and human health building

 Dirt is moving!

 Our construction camera on site takes a new picture every 15 minutes.

 The services the Dumb Friends League will provide at CSU Spur play a vital role in the organization’s mission to end pet homelessness and animal suffering.
-The Dumb Friends League Veterinary Hospital at Spur will offer low cost veterinary services to pets whose owners cannot afford to provide this care, as well as spay and neuter surgeries at reduced fees to help reduce the number of cats on our streets and in our shelters.
-Additionally, the League will offer humane education opportunities to inspire children and adults with lessons of compassion, respect and proper care for animals.
+The Dumb Friends League Veterinary Hospital at Spur will offer low-cost veterinary services and spay and neuter surgeries to pets with owners experiencing financial challenges.
+Additionally, the Dumb Friends League will offer humane education opportunities to inspire children and adults with lessons of compassion, respect, and proper care for animals.

-The Temple Grandin Equine Center will host a second location of CSU’s equine-assisted activities and therapies at the CSU Spur Vida building.
-EAAT research will be conducted while providing related services to individuals faced with a broad range of special challenges and disabilities.
-EAAT services include physical, occupational, and speech therapy, behavioral counseling and therapy, and adaptive horsemanship activities.
-Programming is underway at a temporary location at the existing National Western Complex and will be expanded into the CSU Spur Vida building in 2022.
+The Temple Grandin Equine Center will open a second location of CSU’s equine-assisted services at the CSU Spur Vida building.
+Research will be conducted while providing related services to individuals faced with a broad range of special challenges and disabilities.
+Services include physical, occupational, and speech therapy, behavioral counseling and therapy, and adaptive horsemanship activities.
+Programming has been underway at a nearby temporary location in Denver while Vida is being built.